nathanjsharpe/portal-prototype/STORIES.md

 # All users

-As a user with content access, I will be able to view any current or free collection.
+As a user with content access, I will be able to view any current or free episode.

 # Account managers

 As an account manager, I can log in.

-As an account manager, I see current collections when I log in.
+As an account manager, I see current episodes when I log in.

 As an account manager, I see a link to account management on every page.